 Recall that when teachers and parents read aloud to students they are preparing their young brains to connect reading with a pleasurable experience.
 As they do so, they’re building a strong foundation of background knowledge that students can bring with them to the classroom.
 And perhaps most importantly, they are providing students with a reading role model.

-Here are some more points to help with reading aloud to students.
+Here are some more points to help with a read aloud to students.